gemfire/spring-cloud-data-flow-for-vmware-gemfire/CONTRIBUTING_CLA.md

 ## Getting started

-This project provides an integration between [VMware GemFire](https://tanzu.vmware.com/gemfire) and [Spring Cloud Dataflow](https://spring.io/projects/spring-cloud-dataflow).
+This project provides an integration between [VMware GemFire](https://tanzu.vmware.com/gemfire) and [Spring Cloud Dataflow](https://spring.io/projects/spring-cloud-dataflow) by implementing [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream).

 This project has a dependency on [VMware GemFire](https://tanzu.vmware.com/gemfire), which has the requirement that one has access to it, in order to build, run, develop, test it.
 Follow the following steps to gain access to the GemFire releases.
 [Obtaining VMware GemFire from a Maven Repository](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/getting_started-installation-obtain_gemfire_maven.html)